 A brilliant combination of lyrical memoir and guide to living and dying, comparable to Kathryn Mannix's WITH THE END IN MIND and Julia Samuel's GRIEF WORKS, from the author of YOUR LIFE IN MY HANDS.

-If there is a difference between people who know they are dying and the rest of us, it is simply this: that the terminally ill know their time is running out, while we live as though we have all the time in the world.
-In a hospice, therefore, there is more of what matters in life - more love, more strength, more kindness, more smiles, more dignity, more joy, more tenderness, more grace, more compassion - than you could ever imagine.
+And yet, she argues, in a hospice there is more of what matters in life - more love, more strength, more kindness, more joy, more tenderness, more grace, more compassion - than you could ever imagine.
+For if there is a difference between people who know they are dying and the rest of us, it is simply this: that the terminally ill know their time is running out, while we live as though we have all the time in the world.

-DEAR LIFE is a love letter - to a father, a profession, to life itself.
+DEAR LIFE is a book about the vital importance of human connection, by the doctor we would all want by our sides at a time of crisis.
+It is a love letter - to a father, to a profession, to life itself.

 This is a wonderful book.
 Rachel takes the worst life can throw at us and shows us the beauty in it

 Heart-wrenchingly tender - Observer

 She writes with a tender, lyrical beauty - Sunday Times